HuangFuSL/HuangFuSL.github.io/index.md

   document.getElementsByClassName('md-nav__title')[1].click()
 </script>

+However, if you try to switch from dark mode to light mode or reversed, changes to the primary color and accent color will lose.

 ## :material-tools: Building documentation

 Run `git clone https://github.com/HuangFuSL/HuangFuSL.github.io.git` or `docker push huangfusl/huangfusl.github.io:latest` to get the code.

+> Docker image is built at 8:00 AM (UTC) every two days, starting from the first
+>  day of each month

 ### :bootstrap-bootstrap-fill: Bootstrap icon installation

 The site uses bootstrap icons, which are neither shipped with `mkdocs-material` nor synced in this repo.
-You have for manually install these icons.
+You have to manually install these icons.

 For GitHub repository clones: